jasonfilippou/agile-bank/README.md

 ```
 $ sudo mysql --password
 mysql> create database agile_bank; -- Creates the new database
-mysql> create user 'springuser'@'%' identified by 'ThePassword882100##' -- Same password we have in the application.properties
+mysql> create user 'springuser'@'%' identified by 'ThePassword882100##'; -- Same password we have in the application.properties
-mysql> grant all on db_example.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
+mysql> grant all on agile_bank.* to 'springuser'@'%'; -- Gives all privileges to the new user on the newly created database
 ```

 ### Authentication